 This page refers to the former WooCommerce Helper, available as a separate plugin up to WooCommerce 3.0x.
-Documentation is no longer being updated.
+Documentation is no longer being updated but is kept for information for those needing to use the stand-alone plugin and not using the core WooCommerce.

 Install WooCommerce Helper to help activate your WooCommerce subscription key(s).
 Activating your key(s) on your site will enable: